Medically reviewed by Drugs.com. Last updated on July 27, 2020.

 Oral: Administer with food (minimum of 250 calories containing 30% to 50% fat) (Lim 2013; Pugliese 2016); 3 times daily dosing is less dependent on food intake (Rahaghi 2017).
 Swallow tablets whole; do not crush, split or chew; use only intact tablets.

 SubQ infusion: Administer undiluted via continuous SubQ infusion using an appropriately designed infusion pump.
 The ambulatory infusion pump should be small and lightweight; be able to adjust infusion rates in ~0.002 mL/hour increments; have occlusion/no delivery, low battery, programming error, and motor malfunction alarms; have ± 6% accuracy of the programmed rate; and be positive pressure driven.
 The reservoir should be made of polyvinyl chloride, polypropylene, or glass.
 Proactively manage infusion-site reactions based on individual patient needs and by combining multiple strategies, including improved dosing strategies (eg, more rapid dose escalation), appropriate site selection, less frequent infusion site changes (eg, every 2 to 5 weeks [Skoro-Sajer 2007]), and analgesic care (pharmacologic and nonpharmacologic) when pain occurs.
 Rotate infusion site when patient experiences continued site pain, itching, erythema, drainage, or bleeding; decreased site pain and need for site changes or discontinuation due to site pain may be reduced in patients who are managed proactively in this manner (Mathier 2010; Skoro-Sajer 2008; White 2013).
+Abdominal fat is the most common site used but other sites used include hips, thighs, and underarms (Bishop 2012).

 Injection solution: Store vials at 25°C (77°F); excursions are permitted between 2°C and 30°C (36°F and 86°F).
 Contents of a vial should not be used past 30 days after initial needle access into the vial.
-IV solutions prepared with Remodulin sterile diluent or Flolan sterile diluent may be stored for 14 days.
+IV solutions prepared with Remodulin sterile diluent or similar approved high-pH glycine diluent (eg, Flolan sterile diluent) may be stored for 14 days at room temperature; solutions prepared with SWFI or NS may be stored for 4 hours at room temperature or 24 hours refrigerated.
 See prescribing information for additional details.